engrvip123/IHP-AnalogAcademy/modules/module_2_50GHz_MPA/part_1_biasing/biasing_of_bjt.md

 The first design decision is selecting the number of fingers for our **npn13G2** BJT.
 This determines the **current-handling capability** of the transistor, which directly affects its **linearity**.
 However, increasing the number of fingers introduces trade-offs, such as **higher parasitics**, which can impact **matching constraints** and **gain performance**.

-To begin, we set an initial bias voltage **Vb**, such as **1V**, and run the simulation by pressing the **simulate** button next to the simulator selector pane.
-Once the simulation is complete, we need to analyze key parameters to determine the optimal bias point **Vb** and transistor sizing.
+To begin, we set an initial bias voltage, such as **1V**, and run the simulation by pressing the **simulate** button next to the simulator selector pane (make sure you are using **ngspice**).
+Once the simulation is complete, we need to analyze key parameters to determine the optimal bias point and transistor size.

 ### Setting Constraints